 Visiting Peru is on the bucket list of many people with its many different regions and a culture that dates back many thousands of years, but when arrive into Cusco do not miss the marvel of Inca and Spanish architecture, Coricancha.
-The temple of the sun, was constructed it is believed by the first Inca King, Manco Capac and his beloved wife Mama Ocllo who traveled from Lake Titicaca in the south and settled in the valley that is now Cusco, claiming it to be the center of the earth.
+The temple of the sun was constructed -it is believed- by the first Inca King, Manco Capac and his beloved wife Mama Ocllo who traveled from Lake Titicaca in the south and settled in the valley that is now Cusco, claiming it to be the center of the earth.

-Coricancha consisted of five temples each dedicated to one of the principal Inca gods.
+Coricancha consisted of five temples each dedicated to one of the main Inca gods.
 The five temples were Wiracocha, known as the creator god, Quilla, known as the Goddess of the moon, Chaska, known as the Inca Venus, Illpa, known as the God of Thunder, Chuchu, known as the Rainbow god.
-Each one of the temples contained a large amount of gold, silver and even precious stones, there was even a large section for the mummified remains of the Inka kings and queens, on a special occasion, these mummies would be bought out and shown to the Public, on these occasions the people heard great stories of the former kings.
+Each one of the temples contained a large amount of gold, silver and even precious stones, there was even a large section for the mummified remains of the Inka kings and queens.
+On a special occasion, these mummies would be bought out and shown to the Public, on these occasions the people heard great stories of the former kings.

 After the Spanish invasion, the temple of Coricancha was given to Juan Pizarro, the brother of Spanish Conquistador Francisco Pizarro.
-When he died in the fifteenth century, the site was given to the Dominicans, who still won the site today.
+When he died in the fifteenth century, the site was given to the Dominicans, who still own the site today.
 In the sixteenth century, the church of Santo Domingo was constructed on top of the Inca ruins.
-The Spanish church of Santo Domingo has been reconstructed several time due to earthquakes but the Inca foundations underneath remain strong as the day they were built.
+The Spanish church of Santo Domingo has been reconstructed several times due to earthquakes but the Inca foundations underneath remain as strong as the day they were built.